linetools/linetools/docs/xspectrum1d.rst

 Note that the wavelength and flux both have units.
-If you don't specify a unit when you create an new XSpectrum1D instance, Angstroms are assumed.
+If you don't specify a unit when you create an new XSpectrum1D instance, Angstroms are assumed for the wavelength.
 In this case the flux is unitless.
 The one sigma uncertainty is assumed to have the same units as the flux, and you can access its underlying numpy array via ``sp.uncertainty.array``.

 Methods
 =======